CESSProject/doc-v2/cess-miners/tee-node/running.md

 {% endhint %}

-# Prepare CESS Wallet Accounts
+# Select Tee Node Type

 Running a TEE node can increase the reputation points of a running Consensus Node.
 TEE nodes are divided into several roles.
 Some TEE nodes need to be bound to a Consensus Node to run.
 You can choose to bind your own Consensus Node or a Consensus Node account you are familiar with.